top of page

 PROPAGANDA AND SATIRE

 In my work with postage-stamp–sized prints, I intentionally draw from the visual language of WWII-era German propaganda posters and stamps, not to glorify them, but to expose how powerful and insidious those aesthetics were.
-I’m interested in the way something as small and ordinary as a stamp can carry enormous ideological weight, so I recreate that style in a way that makes people look twice: the bold typography, the heroic poses, the stark contrasts.
-By pulling these elements into a contemporary art context, I’m forcing the viewer into an intimate confrontation with imagery that was once designed to persuade, manipulate, and normalize violence.
-My goal is to show how propaganda lives in the everyday, how easily the eye accepts it, and how we can reclaim that visual language to examine the mechanics of power rather than be shaped by it.
+I am interested in the way something as small and ordinary as a stamp can carry enormous ideological weight.
+By recreating this visual language, the bold typography, heroic poses, and stark contrasts, I make viewers look twice.
+Pulling these elements into a contemporary art context forces an intimate confrontation with imagery that was once designed to persuade, manipulate, and normalize violence.
+My goal is to show how propaganda lives in the everyday, how easily the eye accepts it, and how visual language can be reclaimed to examine the mechanics of power rather than unconsciously absorb them.

 FREEDOM PASS